tatusis/pong/README.md

 ## Gameplay

 The game requires two players.
-The player controlling the left paddle should use the w (up) and s (down) keys.
-The player controlling the right paddle should use the up and down arrow keys.
+The player controlling the left paddle should use the W (up) and S (down) keys.
+The player controlling the right paddle should use the up ↑ and down ↓ arrow keys.

 ## License